What is hypertension?

 In the treatment of hypertension, the correct diagnosis is an important factor.
 The pressure can be measured by some, but the differential diagnosis of cases of secondary hypertension must always be in the hands of a doctor .

 Treatment of primary hypertension

 The disease processes leading to arteriosclerosis and primary hypertension are not entirely clear.
-Treatment of primary hypertension was determined empirically: weight reduction ( Sorof2002ohc ), aerobic exercise ( Duijnhoven2010ibr ), prevention of arteriosclerosis, salt reduction, caffeine reduction, non-smoking, alcohol max 30g daily, sufficient minerals (K, Ca, Mg) and cholesterol.
+Primary hypertension treatment has been determined empirically: weight reduction ( Sorof2002ohc ), aerobic exercise ( Duijnhoven2010ibr ), prevention of arteriosclerosis, salt reduction, caffeine reduction, non-smoking, alcohol max 30g daily, sufficient minerals (K, Ca, Mg), reduction of saturated fatty acids and cholesterol.
 With a bit of exaggeration, hypertension treatment should begin at least 30 years before the first symptoms.
 The cardio-vascular system has a considerable reserve, so the symptoms of its progressive decline can not be noticed at all.
 When the circulation reserve of the circulatory system is completely exhausted and restless hypertension occurs, it means that the fight for a healthy cardiovascular system ends and the fight against an impending vascular event begins.

 High blood pressure medications (antihypertensives)

-The overwhelming majority of hypertensive medications do not eliminate the cause, only a symptomatic reduction in blood pressure to prevent complications, particularly stroke.
+The overwhelming majority of hypertensive medications are not the cause of relief, only a symptomatic reduction in blood pressure to prevent complications, particularly stroke.
 Common use is made of this: